uwdb/website/projects/hypdb/index.markdown

 ### Papers

-*   [HypDB: Detect, Explain And Resolve Bias in OLAP](https://arxiv.org/abs/1803.04562).
+*   [HypDB: Detect, Explain And Resolve Bias in OLAP (think twice about your group-by query)](https://arxiv.org/abs/1803.04562).
 To appear in SIGMOD 2018.

 #### Questions?